-In an exclusive region, the Place-and-Route tool does not place unassigned logic within its boundary.
+An exclusive region is one that the user does not allow the Place-and-Route tool to place unassigned logic within its boundary.
 It can contain only macros already assigned to the region before the region is created.
-However, routing resources within an exclusive region are not restricted.
+Routing resources within an exclusive region are, however, not restricted.

-Use the Create Exclusive Region icon icon to create an exclusive region.
+Use the Create Exclusive Region icon icon to create an Exclusive region.

-When a region rectangle is created, you can assign logic macros / net macros / port macros to it from the design view window.
+Once a region rectangle is created you can assign logic macros / net macros / port macros to it from design view window.

-If an exclusive region rectangle is created over placed macros, the locked macros already inside the exclusive region will not be unplaced.
-They are automatically assigned to the region.
+In case an exclusive region rectangle is created over placed macros, the locked macros already there inside the exclusive region will not be unplaced.
+They are automatically assigned to region.
 If the macro is placed but not locked, the macros will be unplaced from the locations and will not be assigned to the exclusive region.
+The message window displays a message about this side-effect.
+Click to expand the message to see what macros have become unplaced.

-Figure 5-2 • Exclusive Region Example
+Figure 4-2 • Exclusive Region Example